KISysBio/OPLRAreg/README.md

 This will install `oplrareg` package along with its dependencies and it will also create a command `oplrareg`, which can be used to run OPLRAreg algorithm.

+### Dependencies

+The following packages will be automatically installed with oplrareg:

+    - Pyomo 5.3
+    - scikit-learn 0.19.0
+    - scipy 0.19.1
+    - numpy 1.13.1
+    - pandas 0.20.3

 ## Running OPLRAreg

 The command `oplrareg` runs OplraRegularised on the provided data, it accepts tabular and other space delimited files